 We work with the natural properties of plants, to develop methods which are beneficial for the plant as well as for data archiving.
 For example, we use pollination to replicate and backup data to ensure that data can live on beyond its original plant host.
 The information from one organism can be gathered in the form of seeds and planted again and again.

 In order for plant and data alike to flourish, we help educate our clients to carefully take care of their plants in order to protect data integrity, keep it secure, as well as nurture the plant.
 This helps improve plant growth, mortality rates, and ensures that data is not lost prematurely.

-With this project we want to raise a question- can technology become a living organism in a wider ecosystem of the earth, and can we shift from technology that exploits earth's resources to the one that makes them.
+With this project we want to change the way humans consider nature and technology.
+Can technology become a living organism in a wider ecosystem of the earth?
+Can we shift from models of technology that exploit the Earth's resources, to regenerative models?